-The study of world languages and cultures is a crucial component of a BWL education.
-We offer the choice of French, Spanish or Japanese language study, giving students the international communication tools they need to assume future leadership roles with great confidence and flexibility.
-The department's rich curriculum teaches classes as early as Lower School, continuing throughout Middle School, ending with three years of foreign language study required for graduation.
-Advanced Placement courses in foreign language also are taught in the Upper School to eligible students.
+The study of World Languages and cultures is a crucial component of a BWL education.
+We offer the choice of French, Spanish, Chinese or Japanese language study, giving students the international communication tools they need to assume future leadership roles with confidence and flexibility.
+The department's rich curriculum begins in Fourth and Fifth Grade, when students take a six to seven week course in each of the languages offered.
+This introductory sampling provides a basis for each student to choose the language that they will study through Middle and Upper School.
+Advanced Placement courses in foreign language are also taught in the Upper School to eligible students.